MrAnwari/casestudy/documentation.md

 ### Steps taken during this process:
 1. Download and store the dataset.
 For the first dataset, go to the daily folder and download only the akra.csv, medc.csv, and pgas.csv files.
 For the second dataset, download only the data from 2021 to 2023.
 2. Check how the data is organized.
-It organized in CSV format.
+It is organized in CSV format.
 3. We have verified the credibility of both datasets and ensured they are not biased.
 As previously explained, both datasets are trusted and credible sources.
 Furthermore, for the first dataset obtained from Kaggle, we conducted additional verification by cross-referencing it with the stock price data provided by [tradingview.com](https://www.tradingview.com/).
 Through this process, we can confirm that both datasets meet the criteria of being Reliable, Original, Comprehensive, Current, and Cited (ROCCC).
 4. Prepare the data by sorting and filtering it on Google BigQuery using SQL and on Google Sheet.